jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 However, this is not the way you want to look at it when programming.
 This is just what happens under the surface.

-The object assignment does not require the parent command to have a direct reference to the object.
+The object assignment might not require the parent command to have a direct reference to the object.
 The object assignment can just refer to the object symbols.
 In text code ths may look like this:

 __A  (  O  o=  B  (  )  .
 O  )__